dvameka/regform/README.md

   ```
     gender: string[] = ['M', 'F'];
   ```
   * Bind the rest of the fields.
-Except the nationalities is derived from an array which is declare under the app.component.ts
+Exception to that the nationalities select list require to an array (complex javascript objec) to be declare under the app.component.ts as below:-
   ```
     nationalities = [ {desc:'Singapore', value:'SG'},
                     {desc: 'Malaysia', value:'MY'},